Louis Arge

 I started meditating in 2022, primarily doing metta (using the instructions from this guided meditation).
 In October 2023 I decided to go on a solo at-home retreat, focused on the jhanas.

-After I came home from this retreat, my experience of reality quickly started to change & I have barely suffered since then.
+After I came home from this retreat, my experience of reality quickly started to change & I have barely had any bad days since then.

 On retreat, I was not particularly successful in mastering the jhanas.
 I did however have what you might (in retrospect) speculate was a cessation, which would explain why this retreat was so life changing.